Protect Your Rights In A California Unpaid Internship

 Whether you are considering a California unpaid internship or are already an unpaid intern, it is vital to know what your employer’s obligations are when accepting your labor without paying for it.
 Our California employment law attorneys have several decades of experience that we use when evaluating your case, including several years representing employers.
 Now that we represent workers, we know what your employer will say to limit liability how to counter those claims.
 Call an employment law attorney from Kesluk, Silverstein, Jacob & Morrison, P.C. to talk about your California unpaid internship today.

 Federal Employment Laws on Unpaid Internships

-Employers in California must follow two sets of standards when it comes to internships: federal and state.
 On the federal level, the Department of Labor created unpaid internship rules that all states must follow.
-The Primary Beneficiary Test outlines the Department of Labor outlines seven requirements for determining an internship’s legality.
+The Primary Beneficiary Test outlines the Department of Labor’s seven requirements for determining an internship’s legality.
 The employer must ensure that:

 - Training is similar to training received at an educational institution.

-- The intern’s work does not displace the work of regular employees and must provide significant educational benefits.
+- The intern’s work does not replace existing employees’ work while providing significant educational benefits.

 Failing to follow these standards may make unpaid internships illegal.
 If your unpaid internship in Los Angeles fails to meet these standards, talk to a California employment law attorney about your best legal options.